garrigueta/rust-terminal-emulator/README.md

 # Rust Terminal Emulator

-A modern terminal emulator written in Rust with an elegant, modular architecture and interactive features.
+A modern terminal emulator written in Rust with an elegant, modular architecture and interactive features...

+That's not true, this is a simple Vibe-coding project, never trust an AI

 ![Rust Terminal Emulator](https://raw.githubusercontent.com/rust-lang/rust-artwork/master/logo/rust-logo-128x128.png)